Nutritionist (Dietitian)

 Nutritionist Certifications & Licensure

-Certification and licensure requirements for nutritionists vary by state and several states require a license in order to practice.
+Certification and licensure requirements for nutritionists vary by state and several states require a license to practice.
 Many nutritionists opt to pursue the registered dietitian nutritionist (RDN) credential since the qualifications required for state licensure are often the same.

 Licensed nutritionists are also distinguished by the following certification credentials: